farsonic/python_psm/README.md

 python3 psm_add_policy.py --name "CombinationPolicy" --apps "DNS" --action "permit" --from-ip-collections "Group1,Group2" --to-workload-group "vmgroup2" --from-source-ip "192.168.1.0/24" --to-destination-ip "192.168.2.0/24,192.168.2.10/24" --description "Permit traffic between combination"
 ```

+### Creation and deletion of a single Policy with Bulk rule addition

+In order to attach multiple rules to a single policy the psm_policy script was modified to allow for multiple rules to be added to a single